stanislavb/en.coven.nu/practical/index.md

 ## Time & Dates

-This autum.
+This autumn.
 Exact dates to follow.

 ## Workshops